gitpod-io/community/office-hours/README.md

 📝 There is never any pressure for you to switch your mic or camera on, you can just listen in the background.

-💬 There is an accompanying `#office-hours-text` where you can type responses/questions there if you'd prefer.
+💬 You can write messages in the voice channel

 🚫 In some cases, moderators mute you if you accidentally unmute yourself and someone else is talking.